-Over the past 18 months, De Anza has engaged in a collegewide effort to produce a comprehensive Institutional Self-Evaluation Report, as the college enters year six of a seven-year accreditation cycle.
+Over the past 18 months, De Anza has engaged in a collegewide effort to produce a comprehensive Institutional Self-Evaluation Report, as part of the process for reaffirming De Anza's accreditation.
 Here is an overview of that process, followed by an expected timeline.

-The College Planning Committee serves as the Accreditation Steering Committee to guide the college through the self-evaluation process and prepare for a site visit in fall 2024 by the external evaluation team, following guidelines established by the Accrediting Commission for Community and Junior Colleges (ACCJC).
+The College Planning Committee serves as the Accreditation Steering Committee to guide the college through the self-evaluation process and prepare for a site visit in fall 2024 by the external peer review team, following guidelines established by the Accrediting Commission for Community and Junior Colleges (ACCJC).

-As part of the self-evaluation, the college will examine its programs and activities in the context of ACCJC Standards and Eligibility Requirements.
+As part of the self-evaluation, the college has been reviewing its programs and activities in the context of ACCJC Standards and Eligibility Requirements.
 The resulting Institutional Self-Evaluation Report (ISER) will include extensive evidence and a Quality Focus Essay that identifies plans and projects for future improvement.

-The steering committee is expected to ask College Council to assign individual shared governance groups to draft relevant sections of the Institutional Self-Evaluation Report, drawing on their representative membership and areas of expertise.
+The steering committee received approval from College Council to assign individual shared governance groups to draft relevant sections of the Institutional Self-Evaluation Report, drawing on their representative membership and areas of expertise.
 This work began in fall 2022, and rough drafts were submitted during summer 2023.
 Drawing on those draft sections, the steering committee then developed a draft Quality Focus Essay and improvement plans.

-After editing by the Office of Communications, the steering committee is responsible for compiling the sections into one document, drafting the Quality Focus Essay, soliciting feedback from the campus community, and incorporating the feedback into the final draft of the ISER.
-The ISER will then be submitted for approval by College Council and the Foothill-De Anza Community College District Board of Trustees, before it is sent to the ACCJC in December 2023.
+After editing by the Office of Communications, the steering committee is sharing the combined drafts and soliciting feedback from the campus community this fall.
+The feedback will be incorporated into a final draft that will be submitted for approval by College Council and the Foothill-De Anza Community College District Board of Trustees, before it is sent to the ACCJC in December 2023.

 If you have questions or comments for the college to consider about accreditation, please contact Mallory Newell, Accreditation Liaison Officer at 408.864.8777 or email@example.com